Oviainc/toekn_reducer/README.md

-Here’s an improved and more detailed version of your note on # token_reducer, focusing on the function's purpose and implementation:

 Token Reducer
 Purpose:
 The token_reducer function is designed to efficiently reduce the number of words or tokens in large text files.
 This is particularly useful for processing and managing text data in scenarios such as natural language processing (NLP), data cleaning, or preparing datasets for machine learning models.